 Once you’ve done this, simply follow the instructions listed above.

-How to automate data collection in Google Sheets?
+How to share parts of your Google Sheets?

 Using Layer, you can: